dandeduck/dandeduck/README.md

 ### 🦆: *"Quack !"*

-- 🔭 I’m an integration and backend developer at tictuk
+- 💼 I’m an integration and backend developer at tictuk
-- 😄 Pronouns: he/him
+- 🔭 Currently looking for something new and exciting to start...
 - 📫 How to reach me: danielmkhlv@gmail.com